Chapter 3 – Relationship to Clients – annotated

 Commentary

-[1] This rule is intended to regulate lawyers and articled law students who transfer between law firms.
-It also imposes a general duty on lawyers and law firms to exercise due diligence in the supervision of non-lawyer staff to ensure that they comply with the rule and with the duty not to disclose confidences of clients of the lawyer’s firm and confidences of clients of other law firms in which the person has worked.
+[1] This Code rule is intended to regulate lawyers and articled students who transfer between law firms.
+It also imposes a general duty on lawyers and law firms to exercise due diligence in the supervision of non-lawyer staff to ensure that they comply with the Code rules and with the duty not to disclose confidences of clients of the lawyer’s law firm and confidences of clients of other law firms in which the person has worked.

 Annotations